 Why does giving up sugar make us feel glum?

 Sugar Is a Reward

 Our brain registers when we are doing something we enjoy, E.g., consuming sugar, by releasing hormones that make us feel happy.
-The brain also activates hormones that tells our body to remember activities that we enjoy, therefore reinforcing the likelihood that you will want to eat sugar again.
+The brain also activates hormones that tell our body to remember activities that we enjoy, therefore reinforcing the likelihood that you will want to eat sugar again.
 Due to evolution, we are designed to acknowledge that sweet things provide a healthy source of nutrients.
 Therefore, as we are programmed to enjoy sweet treats we miss this ‘reward’ when it is restricted in our diet.

 Cravings and Withdrawal

 With busy work schedules and families to look after, many of us look for quick fixes to boost energy and fight fatigue.
 Snacks and energy drinks with high sugar content work to disguise the feeling of tiredness rapidly.
 Therefore, after your first few days of detoxing you may find yourself eating more carbs than usual to compensate for the lack of sugar.
 After the almost instant ‘sugar-high’ has faded your energy levels will plummet.
-The more sugar that you consume the more tolerant your body will become to the effect, in turn this can lead to unhealthy eating habits and weight gain.
+The more sugar that you consume the more tolerant your body will become to the effect, in turn, this can lead to unhealthy eating habits and weight gain.

-In an effort to be healthy how can you replace unnatural sugars with healthy alternatives?
+To be healthy how can you replace unnatural sugars with healthy alternatives?

 1. Be Smart With Carbs